naveen675/Portfo1/README.md

 # Portfo1
-Created a sample web page using python flask framework.
-In this website Contact page will take user information and stores it in csv file
+Created Data processing framework includes front and Back, involves reading and writing data from csv file which acts as DB.